profsmith89/ctps/_sources/chap10.md

 Ok, but we have to print the index so that it looks like a book index.
 This isn't that hard, since Python dictionaries allow you to iterate through the keys in a dictionary and even use Python's built-in `sorted` function to sort the keys.

-The only other thing we'll want to do is strip the square brackets off the list of references when we convert this list to a string.
+The only other thing we'll want to do is strip away the square brackets when we convert the list of references to a string.
 Here's the final version of `build_index` and a rerun of the last test.

 ```{code-block} python
 ---